Large Deviations for Quantum Spin probabilities at temperature zero: Introduction

 \section{Introduction}

-We analyze from the point of view of Ergodic Theory a probability $\mu$ which appears in a natural way on a physical problem of quantum nature (see \cite{RMNS} and \cite{Pil}).
-We get explicit expressions and results (like the one on Large Deviations) for some of these problems.
-We point out that the systems considered in this work are of quantum nature but the resulting sequences of measurement outcomes are described by classical Ergodic Theory.
+We analyze from the point of view of Ergodic Theory a probability $\mu$ which appears in a natural way on a physical problem of quantum nature (see \cite{Pil, RMNS}).
+We point out that the system we considered in this work - for the construction of the associated $\mu$ - is of quantum nature, but the analysis of the associated measure is described in terms of classical Ergodic Theory and Symbolic Dynamics.

-On the last section we will show that $\mu$ is independent Bernoulli up to a measurable change of coordinates.

 Given a selfadjoint operator $H$ acting on a finite dimensional Hilbert space $\mathcal{H}$ and a temperature $T>0$, the density operator